 The train made it happen in the Hudson Valley.
-We don’t think much about it, but railroads were a major boost to the area’s commerce and accessibility.
+We don’t think much about it, but railroads were a significant boost to the area’s commerce and accessibility.
 Before trains, goods and people could move to and through the Hudson Valley by wagon, stagecoach, or Hudson River sloop.
 What a difference the train made!
 Train service to the Hudson Valley started in 1840, connecting New York City with Westchester.

-Train service in the Hudson Valley began with the New York and Harlem Railroad (NY&H) established in 1832.
+Train service in the Hudson Valley began with the New York and Harlem Railroad (NY&H), established in 1832.
 In 1840, the charter was amended to allow the railroad to extend service into Westchester County.
 Again, it was extended in 1845 to connect with Albany and later in 1852 to Chatham, New York.

-Today, we are witnessing a resurgence in train ridership, a testament to the enduring relevance of the train in the Hudson Valley.
-Lines are expanding services, and many businesses and residents are strategically locating themselves within walking distance of a Hudson Valley train station, further fueling this resurgence.
+Service continued to evolve, and the line was acquired by Commodore Vanderbilt in 1870.
+It was leased to the New York Central and Hudson River Railroad Company in 1871.
+The line eventually became part of the Metro-North Railroad and is now known as the Harlem Line.
+Today, we are witnessing a resurgence in train ridership, a testament to the lasting importance of trains in the Hudson Valley.
+Lines are expanding services, and many businesses and residents are strategically locating themselves within walking distance of a Hudson Valley train station, further fueling this revival.

 The Sojourner